michaelschwob/PrimePalindromes/README.md

 ## Licensing

-This repository is licensed under Git GLPv3.
+This repository is licensed under GNU GPLv3.